 The secondary education programs are located and supported throughout the campus in (1) the Harrison HPER Building (HPER),(2) the Fielding Wright Building (Mathematics and Science Education), (3) the Walter Sillers Fine Arts Building (Music Education), (4) the Industrial Technology Building (English Education), and(5) the W. A. Butts Social Sciences Building (Social Science Education).

-MVSU’s Child Development Center(CDC) is adjacent to the Education Complex.
+MVSU’s Child Development Center(CDC) is located in the L.S.
+Rogers Building.
 Child care services are provided to children ranging in age from 2 to 4 years old.
-Candidates participation in service learning activities at the CDC, provide candidates with additionl opportunities to observe and interaction with young children.
+Candidates participation in service learning activities at the CDC, provide candidates with additional opportunities to observe and interact with young children.

 Mississippi’s Institutions of Higher Education, in conjunction with MS Public Broadcasting Services, supports a state-wide network of compressed interactive video classrooms.
 The state-wide network of video conference facilities expands the potential to deliver courses to multiple instructional sites throughout the rural geographic region.
 Courses originate from Itta Bena’s main campus or the satellite sites in Greenville and Greenwood.
 The option to participate in courses via the video conference network, allows students to attend class at local community colleges or public school classrooms.